 IndustriesFood and Beverage

-ServicesAdvisory and Education Current Good Manufacturing Practices (cGMP) Global Market Access Inspections UL SmartInsights™ Global Market Access Platform UL’s Everclean Solution
+ServicesAdvisory and Education Current Good Manufacturing Practices (cGMP) Global Market Access Inspections SmartInsights™ Global Market Access Platform UL’s Everclean Solution

 Costa Rica’s Ministry of Agriculture, Livestock, and Food Supply has issued Notification No. SENASA-DG-R0047-2018 on Sanitary and Phytosanitary Measures for Products and By-Products of Animal Origin to establish labeling requirements for food products.